microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-changescreensharingrole.md

 |role|String|Possible values are: 'viewer', 'sharer'|

 ## Response
-If successful, this method returns a `202 Accepted` response code, and all participants will receive a roster update.
+If successful, this method returns a `202 Accepted` response code, and all participants receive a roster update.

 ## Example

-##### Request
+### Request

-The following example shows the request.
+The following example shows a request.

 # [HTTP](#tab/http)